juji-io/datalevin/README.md

 default; while Datlevin's asynchronous transaction mode is over 20X faster than SQLite's WAL mode.

-Datalevin also has an advanced [rule engine](doc/rules.md).
-It is much faster than Datomic and Datascript that implement the same rule language.
+Datalevin also has an advanced [rule engine](doc/rules.md), which is much faster than Datomic and Datascript that implement the same rule language.
 [This benchmark](benchmarks/math-bench) shows the running time in milliseconds of applying 4 rules to a mathematics genealogy data set on a Macbook Pro 2023.